Timothy-ZhangYF/YOLO11n-Fine-Tune-Birds/README.md

 ### 2. Hyperparameter & Loss Alignment

-Most of the time training was spent on tuning hyperparameters and augmentations, these settings alone often boosted mAP scores by 2+%. the nano model was used to explore and ablate as it was the fastest and therefore cheaper compute.
+Most of the time training was spent on tuning hyperparameters and augmentations, these settings alone often boosted mAP scores by 2+%.
+The nano model was used to explore and ablate as it was the fastest and therefore required less compute.

 * **Optimizer Stability:** Lowered initial learning rates by an order of magnitude (`lr0=0.001` for MuSGD / `0.0001` for AdamW) to eliminate warmup shock and prevent catastrophic forgetting on pretrained weights.
 MuSGD was selected as it produced ~+1% better mAP scores at the cost of slightly slower training.
 * **Domain-Specific Augmentation:**